Science

 Building on the Big Bang

 The most important theme to emerge from listening to brain scientists talk at the NIMH Pediatric Bipolar Disorder Conference was their enthusiasm for carrying the research to new levels of understanding.
-A sampling …
+For instance …

-At the Pediatric Bipolar Conference conference, Andreas Meyer-Lindenberg MD, PhD of the NIMH turned in some of his recent homework.
-In his first study, from 2005 (Pezawas lead author), healthy individuals were placed in an MRI machine and exposed to the same scary faces from the Hariri study.
+In one study Dr Meyer-Lindenberg was involved in, healthy individuals were placed in an MRI machine and exposed to the same scary faces from the Hariri study.
 This time, the scans revealed that those with the short allele showed less structural and functional connectivity in the circuitry linking the amygdala to the cingulate.

 The cingulate is positioned below the cortex and is central to both top-down and bottom-up communication in the brain.
 With compromised circuitry, there was nothing to dampen the signal from the amygdala to the cingulate.
 The amygdala was coming in loud and clear, way too loud and clear for comfort.